You can upload data from Excel and CSV files to eazyBI and then create reports, charts and dashboards from these data.

 If you are using eazyBI standard integration with other source applications (e.g. Basecamp, Highrise, Jira, Zendesk or Harvest) but you would like to add additional measures to your source application data cubes then it is possible to import additional measures from CSV files in existing source application data cubes.

-But there is also risk that you will not prepare correctly additional data in CSV files which may result in damaged existing source application data.
+But there is also a risk that you will not prepare correctly additional data in CSV files which may result in damaged existing source application data.
 Please view additional data import example for Jira Issues cube.
 If necessary contact eazyBI support and describe your need and we will help you prepare correctly CSV files with additional data.